-I am a fourth year Ph.D. student in the Department of Computer Science at Stony Brook University, where I am fortunate to be advised by Arie Kaufman.
+I am a fifth year Ph.D. student in the Department of Computer Science at Stony Brook University, where I am fortunate to be advised by Arie Kaufman.
 My research interests are in medical imaging, computer vision, and machine learning, with a current focus on the diagnosis and staging of pancreatic cancer (more).
 I am also interested in scientific visualization and applications of virtual and augmented reality.

 Before coming to Stony Brook, I completed my undergraduate degree in Applied Mathematics and Computer Science at St. Petersburg Electrotechnical University, Russia.